junctiontransistorselffertilisation783/phoenix-downloader/README.md

 ## Roadmap Ideas

 - Add packaged Windows release with PyInstaller
-- Add screenshots or a short demo GIF
+- Add a short demo GIF
 - Add more tests for edge-case playlist and filesystem behavior
 - Later project stage: modern UI refresh or `pathlib` migration if needed